Social Care (with Foundation Year)

 Management and leadership in Social Care

 You will develop your understanding of the philosophy, principles and language of leadership within the social care work environment.
 You will consider the legal, policy and organisational contexts which shape management and leadership in the social care sector.
-You will critically appraise a range of leadership theories and styles and this will enable you to develop the knowledge and analytical skills required to function within leadership roles
+You will critique a range of leadership theories and styles and this will enable you to develop the knowledge and analytical skills required to function within leadership roles

 Contemporary Issues in Adult Social Care